 Mark Jefferies – Global Stars Team

 Mark-Jefferies-Abarth-Cars-UK-Brand-AmbassadorA brief note on my flying experience.
 I started flying in 1980 and have flown over 130 different types of aircraft from Microlites to L29, Hawker Hunter and Hawk jets.
 I now have approximately 3800 hrs experience.
 British aerobatic champion at all levels throughout the years, British Aerobatic team member 10 times.
 Air display flying started in 1984 and now I have flown shows in numerous aircraft around Europe and have flown by invitation in Australia, New Zealand, Tasmania, Romania, Slovenia, Germany, Holland, Turkey, Switzerland, France, Spain, South Africa, Ireland, Scotland, Wales, Malta.
 In 1997 I flew in the southern hemisphere Reno race, Tasmania.
 I hold a BCPL with Display authorization issued by the CAA giving display permission to 30 ft fly past and 50ft unlimited aerobatics in group A & B aircraft.
 For the L-29 jet and YAK 3 & 11 the minimum heights are 100ft fly past and 200ft aerobatics.
-Formation qualified as leader of large formations flying with the Aerostars for 4 years in number 2, 4, 6 & 7 positions, also I have flown as a stunt pilot for films and fly in the Aero-GP contests.
+Formation qualified as leader of large formations flying with the Aerostars for 4 years in number 2, 4, 6 & 7 positions, also I have flown as a stunt pilot for films and have flown in the Aero-GP contests.

 Mark Jefferies took up aerobatics flying immediately after he got his PPL in December 1980.
 His first contest was in 1984, in 1985 he entered 6 contests and which saw 5 wins including the nationals in the 1936 designed Bucker Jungmann he rebuilt from a pile of parts obtained from the Spanish Airforce.
 In a quest for performance and the ability to enter at the higher levels he built a Laser 200 which enabled a win at the Unlimited nationals in 1994, the only person in UK aerobatics to have built and flown to the ultimate goal of aerobatics winning the national title at advanced and unlimited.
 He has now been national champion at all levels on 10 occasions.